 How about longer CVs?
-Recruitment experts generally balk at the idea of a three-page CV.
-Even if you have decades of experience, you should be able to detail the most salient points within two pages.
-Academic CVs are the only common exception, but even then, the third page should be reserved for a bibliography of featured publications and research papers.
+Even if you have decades of experience, recruitment experts generally recommend you detail the most salient points within two pages, up to a maximum of four pages if needed.
+Academic CVs are the only common exception.

 Tips for reducing CV length

 Found yourself with an eight-page CV that you're struggling to edit down?
 These top tips should help you separate the vital information from the unnecessary:

 A short, sharp personal profile is an effective way to communicate your key skills and ambitions in a couple of brief sentences.
 Don't fall into the trap of telling your professional life story - at best it'll be ignored, at worst it could dissuade a hiring manager from reading on.